-I used to use those little packets of dry ranch dressing all of the time for dips and salad dressing until I read the ingredient label.
-There are way too many additives, and then I realized how easy it is to make a DIY ranch season blend.
-It still has the same great taste and it’s not full of processed ingredients.
-Just plain and simple dried herbs, spices.
+I used to use those little packets of dry ranch dressing for dips and salad dressing until I read the ingredient label.
+There are way too many additives, and then I realized how easy it is to make a DIY ranch season blend and so is this taco seasoning blend.

 What You Will Need